dfinity/candid/spec/Candid.md

 Deserialisation uses the following mechanism for robustness towards future extensions:

-* A serialised type may be headed by an other than -1 to -24 .
+* A serialised type may be headed by an opcode other than -1 to -24 .
 Any such opcode is followed by an LEB128-encoded count, and then a number of bytes corresponding to this count.
 A type represented that way is called a *future type*.

 * A value corresponding to a future type is called a *future value*.
 It is represented by two LEB128-encoded counts, *m* and *n*, followed by a *m* bytes in the memory representation M and accompanied by *n* corresponding references in R.